mstksg/inCode/copy/entries/hamilton-1.md

 `Phase n`.
 The rest of the processes then is just to "step" `Phase n`.
 Gradually update it, following these rate of changes!

-This process is known as [Numerical Integration][integration], and the "best" way to do it is quite a big field, so for this article we're going to be using the extremely extremely simple [Euler method][] to progress our system through time.
+This process is known as [numerical integration][integration], and the "best" way to do it is quite a big field, so for this article we're going to be using the extremely extremely simple [Euler method][] to progress our system through time.